fdekeers/BehavIoT/README.md

 }
 ```

+A Docker container image has been developed to ease the reproducibility of experiments.

 ## Docker container

-Pull with:
+Pull the image with:
 ```bash
 docker pull fdekeers/behaviot
 ```

-If you are a lone wolf, you can also build by yourself with:
+If you are a lone wolf, you can also build the image by yourself by yourself.
+To do that, you will first need to download the tarball for Oracle JDK 7,
+by taking a look at [Oracle's website](https://www.oracle.com/be/java/technologies/javase/javase7-archive-downloads.html),
+and put the tarball at this repository's root directory.
+Then, execute the following command:
 ```bash
 docker build [-t IMAGE_TAG] --build-arg UID=$(id -u) --build-arg GID=$(id -g) .
 ```

-Run with:
+Run a container instance with:
 ```bash
 docker run --rm --mount type=bind,source=$(pwd),target=/home/user/BehavIoT -it fdekeers/behaviot /bin/bash
 ```